Teachable has been a popular course platform for a long time.

 Bottomline

-Ultimately, whether or not Teachable is the right platform for you depends on your specific needs for instructional design.
+Whether Teachable works for you depends on what you need for instructional design.

 Or else, you may look at other course platforms we have featured in our blog post.